adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 **If you want to integrate a more complex flow, see [here](https://docs.adyen.com/online-payments/web-drop-in/additional-use-cases?tab=sessions_flow_advanced_flow_1) for more information and have a look at the `../checkout-example-advanced` folder**

-This repository includes examples of PCI-compliant UI integrations for online payments with Adyen.
-Within this demo app, you'll find a simplified version of an e-commerce website, complete with commented code to highlight key features and concepts of Adyen's API.
-Check out the underlying code to see how you can integrate Adyen to give your shoppers the option to pay with their preferred payment methods, all in a seamless checkout experience.
+This repository showcases PCI-compliant UI integrations for Adyen online payments.
+Explore the simplified e-commerce demo with annotated Adyen API code to enable various payment options in your checkout experience.

+It includes a **Java + Spring Boot + Thymeleaf** application that supports Adyen Drop-in and Components (ACH, Alipay, Cards, Dotpay, iDEAL, Klarna, PayPal, etc..)

 ![Card checkout demo](src/main/resources/static/images/cardcheckout.gif)

-## Supported Integrations

-[Online payments](https://docs.adyen.com/online-payments) **Java + Spring Boot + Thymeleaf** demos of the following client-side integrations are currently available in this repository:

-- Drop-in
-- Components
-    -   ACH
-    -   Alipay
-    -   Card (3DS2)
-    -   Dotpay
-    -   giropay
-    -   iDEAL
-    -   Klarna (Pay now, Pay later, Slice it)
-    -   SOFORT
-    -   PayPal

-The Demo leverages Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library) | [Docs](https://docs.adyen.com/development-resources/libraries#java)).
+The Demo leverages the Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library) | [Docs](https://docs.adyen.com/development-resources/libraries#java)).

 ## Requirements